axe312ger/sqip/README.md

 ### Plugin specific config

 * See the [Plugins](#plugins) section for a list of available plugins.
+* List all plugins subcommands by adding the plugin plus using the help parameter.
+For example: `-p blur -p svgo -h` will list you all options of the blur and the svgo plugins.
 * Follows the pattern `--[plugin-name]-[option]=[value]`

 **Example:**